watermint/dougu/dougu-essentials/docs/filesystem/overview.md

 The abstraction uses a capability-based approach to describe what features are supported by each file system:

 - `Capability`: Basic file system operations (read, write, delete, etc.)
-- `SharedFolderCapability`: Features specific to shared folders
-- `ShareLinkCapability`: Features for sharing links/URLs
-- `VersioningCapability`: Features for file versioning systems
 - `ContentHashCapability`: Features for content integrity verification
 - `WebDAVCapability`: Features specific to WebDAV protocol
 - `FTPSFTPCapability`: Features specific to FTP/SFTP protocols
 - `CloudStorageCapability`: Features specific to cloud object storage services

-#### Trash Management Capabilities

-The file system abstraction provides specialized capabilities for trash/recycle bin operations:

-- `TrashManagement`: Basic trash functionality
-- `PermanentDeletion`: Support for bypassing or removing from trash
-- `FileRestoration`: Support for restoring files from trash
-- `EmptyTrash`: Support for emptying the entire trash
-- `ListTrash`: Support for listing deleted items
-- `TrashMetadata`: Support for metadata about deleted items

-These capabilities allow applications to programmatically handle the entire lifecycle of files, including proper trash management according to each provider's implementation.
-See the provider-specific documentation for detailed implementation information.

 #### Protocol-Specific Capabilities